 Whatever people are looking for, the information is transferred via the same mechanisms.
 In internet-speak, all types of information and data fall under the name resource.

 The way we get resources are with Uniform Resource Locators or URLs, for short.
 You know what URLs are, even if you didn’t know them by name.

 These are all examples of URLs.
-Often we call them web addresses because that feels right.
+Often we call them web addresses because they’re very similar to postal addresses.
 A URL is the address of some resource on the internet.
-When you hit Enter on the address bar of your browser, you’re saying “please browser, go get me this.”
+When you hit Enter on the address bar of your browser, you’re saying “Please browser, go get me this.”
 In other words, we make a request from the browser.
-This request starts a large chain of events so that the resource at that URL can get to your eyeballs.
+This request starts a large chain of events from your browser to the website at that URL so that the resource from the site can get to your eyeballs.

-What’s in this chain?
-Loads of things are there.
+What’s in this chain of events?
+Loads of things are there!
 We’ll gloss over many of the layers in this discussion because I’m guessing you aren’t planning to get down to the level of how electrical signals work in networking cables.
-Instead, let’s focus on these two parts of the chain for now: DNS and HTTP.
+Instead, let’s focus on two primary parts of the chain for now: DNS and HTTP.